gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 [[8]](https://curtclifton.net/papers/MoseleyMarks06a.pdf) and feature bloat.
 _Stateless Design_ is so desirable and successful because it is much easier to reason about, e.g. stateless microservices or stateless network protocols like HTTP.
-Feature bloat has two main reasons.
-First, product management forces tech teams to implement useless features [[9]](https://cr.yp.to/bib/1995/wirth.pdf) which is usually the consequence of roadmap- or output-driven development.
-And second, _gold-plating_ developers who implement potential, artificial requirements which do not exist yet or over-engineer their design with too flexible and complicated abstractions.
+Feature bloat is often induced by product management which forces tech teams to implement useless features [[9]](https://cr.yp.to/bib/1995/wirth.pdf).
+That is usually the consequence of roadmap-driven development.
+Another source of feature bloat are _gold-plating_ developers who implement potential, artificial requirements which do not exist yet or over-engineer their design with too flexible and complicated abstractions.